ktchernov/drag-sort-listview/README.md

 News
 ----

-**October 18, 2014**: Version 0.7.0: Added an optional parallexed effect
+**October 18, 2014**: Version 0.7.0: Added an optional parallaxed effect

 **April 2, 2013**: Hey all.
 If you want to send a pull request, please read the [Contributing](https://github.com/bauerca/drag-sort-listview#contributing) section first.
 Thanks!